Acex215/usd-exchange/docs/getting-started.md

 TF_DEBUG=PLUG_* AR_*     : Enable debug symbols for all ``PLUG_*`` and ``AR_*`` messages
 ```

-### Diagnostic Facilities
+### Diagnostic Logs

 OpenUSD offers [diagnostic facilities](https://openusd.org/release/api/page_tf__diagnostic.html) to issue coding errors, runtime errors, warnings and status messages.
 The OpenUSD Exchange SDK also uses these `TfDiagnostic` messages to relay detailed status, warning, and error conditions the user.
-There are functions to control a specialized diagnostics delegate within the SDK detailed in the [Diagnostic Messages group](../api/group__diagnostics.md).
+There are functions to control a specialized diagnostics delegate within the SDK detailed in the [Diagnostic Messages group](../api/group__diagnostics.rebreather_rst).
 Users may immediately notice that the OpenUSD Exchange SDK function, `usdex::core::createStage()` emits a Status message to `stdout` like:

 ```text
 Status: in saveStage at line 254 of ...\source\core\library\StageAlgo.cpp -- Saving "stage with rootLayer @.../AppData/Local/Temp/usdex/sample.usdc@, sessionLayer @anon:000001927295CA60:sample-session.usda@"